 - Alternatives (presenting comparable vehicles on the webpage).

-Underneath every item you buy from Amazon it lists what other people have shopped for as well.
-Your own website should be able to offer the same experience on the VDP.
+Underneath every item you buy from Amazon it also lists what other people have shopped for.
+Your own website should be able to offer the same experience as the VDP.
 Display other options for them to consider so they don’t have to hunt through your search results pages.

 2. Vehicle Images

 - Less is not more.
-More pics is more.
+More pics are more.